sampsyo/cs6120/content/blog/2019-10-25-efficient-path-profiling/index.md

 ## The Algorithm for DAGs

 We start by assuming profiling over a directed acyclic graph (DAG), but will later explore extending to loops.
-Any DAG will have at least node with no incoming edges, called entry nodes, and at least node with no outgoing edges, called exit nodes.
+Any DAG will have at least one node with no incoming edges, called entry nodes, and at least one node with no outgoing edges, called exit nodes.
 We extend any CFG with a single entry and single exit node, thus making each unique.
 The steps of the path profiling algorithm are as follows:
-1. Assign a minimal number of integer values to edges such that any calculated edge sum is unique.
+1. Assign a minimal number of integer values to edges such that the sum of integers along any path is unique.
 2. Using a spanning tree, create and select instrumentation for computing the increment for each edge.
-3. Collect the dynamic runtime profile
+3. Collect the dynamic runtime profile.
 4. Derive the executed paths based on the results and selected instrumentation.

 ### Assigning Edge Integer Values

-The first step to path profiling is to assign edge integers such that any taken path in the DAG results in a unique integer value.
+The first step to path profiling is to assign edge integers such that the sum of edge integers along any path in the DAG results in a unique integer value.
 There are many such assignments, but the minimal positive set can be given by reasoning about the number of paths each edge can take to reach the exit node.
 Intuitively, calculating a unique integer based on paths works since each split creates a new path from the unique entry node and results in a distinct integer.
 Formally, the value for each edge from _v_ to _w_ is constructed to be the sum of the number of paths from all previously examined nodes extending from _v_.
-This result, for example, in the integer values for our sample CFG:
+This result, for example, is the integer values for our sample CFG:

 <img src="integers.png" alt="drawing" width="300"/>